- Candid Collab

 Webinars

-Example: A fitness brand might plan a mix of workout videos, nutrition blog posts, motivational social media quotes, and live Q&A sessions with fitness experts.
+Application Example: A fitness brand might plan a mix of workout videos, nutrition-focused blog posts, motivational social media quotes, and live Q&A sessions with fitness experts.

-Like Miro?
+Do you like Miro?
 Then use it.
-A fan of Notion or Asana?
+Are you a fan of Notion or Asana?
 Then let’s go!
 Google Sheets also works just fine.
 It’s about finding a tool that works for you.
 Here are some suggestions for what your calendar should include, but you can do your own thing here as well:

 Content title